 My parents, sister, and brother-in-law all came to the fundraising dinner.
 Mike had hired a Guatemalan chef to make real Guatemalan food, and we came early and decorated the walls and tables with Guatemalan flags, dolls, pictures, fabrics, toys, and all kinds of stuff.
 My family and I had fun with the Guatemalan food--we've never been especially adventurous eaters, and I'm sure the food was much different than what they had expected (I'm not sure what, exactly, they expected, but my guess would be something a little more...Mexican :)).
 My poor sister couldn't eat anything at all; she has potentially deadly food allergies, and with the food all prepared together, there was no guarantee that she'd be safe eating.
 She settled for a few corn tortillas.

-this photo of us singing at the dinner!
+Thanks to my awesome sister for snapping this photo of us singing at the dinner! |

 After the food, we performed.
 It was the first time we had sung in front of an audience, and I was pretty nervous.
 I especially wanted my family to feel the Spirit of what I was doing.
 They had supported me, given encouragement, made donations both for the hymnbooks and to me personally to help me get to Guatemala, and it was important to me that they understand how I felt about what we were doing.
 Mike introduced each song before we sang, and some of the performances were a little rocky, but I felt like we still did pretty well.
 Then Mike announced that we would be singing a hymn that would make the audience jealous; a hymn that was well-known and well-loved in English but was not part of the official hymnbook.
 He asked if anyone had any guesses.
 My family was sitting pretty close to the front, and I heard my dad from the audience say, quietly, as if almost to himself, "Come Thou Fount."
 Mike explained that though this song is not found in English, it is part of the official Q'eqchi' hymnbook.
 I saw my parents whip out their cell phones to take video of us singing, and after that, they filmed each song.
 As we finished the last song, God Be With You Til We Meet Again, I made the mistake of finding my parents' faces in the crowd.
 Their faces were wet, and I could tell they felt the same Spirit that I did.
 In that moment, I felt like my family was closer to understanding how I felt during the mission than I had at any other time.